jksinton/littlesleeper/README.md

 The main difference between LittleSleeper2 and Neil's is that instead of reading the audio directly from the mic, it processes the audio data from an MP3 stream hosted by a RPi.

 This allows the processing and web hosting to be handled completely by the RPi or offloaded to another computer that has a python environment.
-I've implemented the latter.
+I've implemented the latter, so I cannot attest to the performance of the RPi's ability to decode the audio stream in realtime.

 The architecure is shown below: